chazeon/beancount-extra/README.md

 #### Motivation

 - <b>Why do you need to import from PDF statements?</b>
   <br>Banks normally will only allow me to export OFX files within a limited time span (1-2 yrs) and the narriations provided in the OFX format is usually truncated.
-However, PDF statements is always archived and you the narrations are detailed.
+However, PDF statements are usually archived and downloadable and the narrations are usually complete.

 - <b>Which PDF table processing library do you use?</b>
    <br>I use [Camelot][camelot-docs].
 Camelot uses PDFMiner.
 Camelot allows the cumbersome job of PDF processing to be largely automated.